nycnoise/accesshotline.com/README.md

 # access hotline

-access hotline will eventually provide hella resources for describing access in your space, including sample language, translations, & more... but first we need to find out what help venues need & who is interested in helping out!
+Access Hotline will eventually provide hella resources for describing access in your space, including sample language, translations, & more––but first we need to find out what information venues are providing, what help they need, & what kinds of resources & expertise might be contributed by the community.

 ## VENUES